🌋 1. Mineralogy and Paleontology 🩕

 1.1.
 Definition and importance of mineralogy

 1.2.
-What is a mineral?
+What is a mineral ?

 1.3.
-The main fields of mineralogy
+The main areas of mineralogy

 1.4.
 The 7 crystal systems

 1.5.
-Mineral Classes
+Classes of minerals

-2. Paleontology: The Main Prehistoric Fossils 🦕
+2. Paleontology: The Main Prehistoric Fossils 🩕

 2.1.
 Introduction to paleontology